Keith Haring’s subway art

 The endeavor began serendipitously when Haring noticed one of these empty advertising spaces with black paper on them in the station at Times Square.
 He saw that as the perfect place to expand his work and immediately went above ground to buy some chalk.
 The resulting process of drawing on these panels, a hobby that Haring later called a responsibility fueled his early work.
-It was at that time when Keith Haring created numerous of drawings in the subway system.
-Cultivating the project remained an important activity for him until 1985, long after he had achieved international critical and commercial success.
-This is a clear testament to his focus on expressing creative and powerful ideas in a distinctive manner.
+It was at that time when Keith Haring created numerous drawings in the subway system.
+Cultivating the project remained an important activity for him until 1985, long after achieving international critical and commercial success.
+This is a clear testament to his focus on distinctively expressing creative and powerful ideas.

 Haring became captivated by the commitment to drawing worthy of risk that for him was one of the many attributes of the work of graffiti artists gaining acceptance at the time.
 Not wanting to imitate their efforts, and mindful of the science of semiotics to which he had been recently introduced, Haring started to regard the subway as a laboratory for communication and engagement.

 Sometimes Haring would create 40 drawings a day

 Often produced before an audience of commuters, which might include police who could ticket him for vandalism, the drawings emerged at a rate of sometimes 40 a day.
 When not torn or cut from their locations by admirers, they would eventually be covered with new ads.
 The routine disappearance of these works, in fact, became an incentive for their replenishment and a catalyst for constant reinvention.
 While many were documented by photographer Tseng Kwong Chi (whom Haring would phone upon returning to his studio to provide their locations), most of the drawings went unrecorded, thus creating one of the most epic and ephemeral projects in the history of the city.

 Why did his work stand out so much?